-5.9 Seat Belts
+5.11 Seat Belts

 Seat belt use while operating a vehicle on airport property is mandatory.
 The only exception are those vehicles manufactured without seat belts.
 Vehicles that have been altered in this regard are not permitted airside.
 The driver of a vehicle is responsible to ensure all passengers are wearing a seat belt both in the vehicle and in vehicles being provided escort.
-Failure of a passenger to wear a seat belt may result in a violation against the driver.
+Failure of a passenger to wear a seat belt may result in a violation against the driver and/or passenger(s) if they hold a valid AVOP.